IgorWolkov/revolute-task-solution/readme.md

 ```

-Now cluster is empty.
-Try to get information for account #`42`
+Now the cluster contains no data.
+Try to get the information about account #`42`
 ```
 GET localhost:8080/v1/accounts/42
 ```